Ashmore and Cartier Islands: Geography and climate

-Governance
+Governance and economy

-Today, the territory is administered from Canberra by the Department of Infrastructure, Transport, Regional Development, Communications and the Arts, which is also responsible for the administration of the territories of Christmas Island, Cocos (Keeling) Islands, the Coral Sea Islands, Jervis Bay Territory and Norfolk Island.
+The Ashmore and Cartier Islands are uninhabited and are administered from Canberra by the Department of Infrastructure, Transport, Regional Development, Communications, Sports and the Arts, which is also responsible for the administration of the territories of Christmas Island, Cocos (Keeling) Islands, the Coral Sea Islands, Jervis Bay Territory and Norfolk Island.
+The territory receives regular visits from the Australian Defence Forces and the Australian Border Force to combat illegal fishing.